elbeardmorez/nixTools/challenge/README.md

     :  create new challenge structure
     with:
       OPTIONS  :
-        -nss, --no-subshell  : don't drop into a subshell at the target location
+        -ne, --no-edit  : don't invoke the editor by default -nss, --no-subshell  : don't drop into a subshell at the target location
       TYPE  : a supported challenge type